reduxjs/redux-toolkit/docs/rtk-query/overview.md

 RTK Query includes these APIs:

 - [`createApi()`](./api/createApi.mdx): The core of RTK Query's functionality.
 It allows you to define a set of endpoints describe how to retrieve data from a series of endpoints, including configuration of how to fetch and transform that data.
+In most cases, you should use this once per app, with "one API slice per base URL" as a rule of thumb.
 - [`fetchBaseQuery()`](./api/fetchBaseQuery.mdx): A small wrapper around [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that aims to simplify requests.
 Intended as the recommended `baseQuery` to be used in `createApi` for the majority of users.
 - [`<ApiProvider />`](./api/ApiProvider.mdx): Can be used as a `Provider` if you **do not already have a Redux store**.
 - [`setupListeners()`](./api/setupListeners.mdx): A utility used to enable `refetchOnMount` and `refetchOnReconnect` behaviors.